IsakTheHacker/c-p3d-samples/README.md

    used in the for(x: container) construct.

 This was a fork of https://github.com/IsakTheHacker/c-p3d-samples.
-In spite of the name and description, that was only one working example, with missing features, and another mostly non-functional example, which I have removed.
+In spite of the name and description, that was only one working example (ball-in-maze), with missing features, and another mostly non-functional example, which I have removed.
 I appreciate that as a starter, since one of the missing features of Panda3D's C++ support is anything resembling usable documentation.
 In the mean time, I have added feature parity (on-screen help text and drain animation, along with all original code comments), removed Microsoft build support (I don't develop on or use Windows, so I have no way of modifying or testing; you might get a Windows build using cmake), restructured the code to match the Python code (all in one source file, in pretty much the same code order), and removed the assets (you will need the assets from the original Python sample).
 In other words, it is almost a complete rewrite of what little there was.

 This is my first Panda3D experience.
 It's also my first serious attempt at making something resembling a 3D application.
 I wanted a